 Kieron says: ‘We also got on board with Slimming World’s physical activity programme, Body Magic, and loved that it was about finding an activity we enjoyed and taking it at our own pace.
-This was really important for us, as we hadn’t been active at all beforehand.
+That was really important for us, as we hadn’t been active at all beforehand.
 We found it reassuring that even little improvements all added up.
 I could barely walk 100 steps at first, but that didn’t matter – it’s all about doing what you can.

-Helen and Kieron aren’t the only ones who’ve been surprised, as the couple didn’t tell their family and friends they were losing weight.
+Helen and Kieron aren’t the only ones who’ve been surprised, as the couple didn’t tell their family and friends that they were losing weight.
 Kieron says: ‘It wasn’t a big secret, we were just taking it one day at a time, but because of lockdown we weren’t seeing anyone.
 I don’t think we realised quite how different we looked until we started socialising again and some of our closest friends didn’t recognise us.
-Helen’s colleague of 15 years asked her if she was a new starter and once while we were out shopping, I almost walked straight past her without realising I was looking at my own wife!’
+Helen’s colleague of 15 years asked her if she was a new starter and once, while we were out shopping, I almost walked straight past her without realising I was looking at my own wife!’

-She says: ‘The difference in our lives really is amazing – it’s like the whole world has opened up for us.
-We’re off to Berlin soon and for the first time ever we aren’t worried about being uncomfortable on the plane or having to ask for seat-belt extenders – we’re just looking forward to spending time together.
+She says: ‘The difference in our lives is amazing – it’s like the whole world has opened up for us.
+We’re off to Berlin soon and for the first time ever, we aren’t worried about being uncomfortable on the plane or having to ask for seat-belt extenders – we’re just looking forward to spending time together.
 For us, life really has begun at 50.’

 If you’re celebrating Valentine’s Day this year (or just want to show yourself some love!), give these ideas a go...